 - Schedule them in a manageable way: there are still only 24 hours in a day, so you will have these much less often than regular 1 on 1s.
 Typically, senior leaders will will try to meet every 3-12 months with each person, depending on your number of skip level team members.

-*To get step-by-step advice on starting skip level meetings, read: Skip Level Meetings: Everything You Need to Know About Skip Level 1 on 1s.
+*To get step-by-step advice on starting skip level meetings, read guide to skip level meetings.

 Also: Be strategic in how you schedule.